wcfrobert/wthisj/README.md

-**Nuance #3: How Does Nearby Openings Impact Punching Shear?**
+**Nuance #3: How Does Nearby Openings Impact Shear Stress?**

-According to ACI 318-19 22.6.4.3, If an opening is closer than $4h$ to the critical shear perimeter, the shear perimeter ($b_o$) must be reduced and thus overall punching shear stress increases.
+According to ACI 318-19 22.6.4.3, If an opening is closer than $4h$ to the critical shear perimeter, the shear perimeter ($b_o$) must be reduced which leads to an increase in punching shear stress.
 To consider the influence of nearby openings, connect the corners of the opening to the column centroid, the portion of the shear section enclosed are considered ineffective.
 This is easier to explain with an illustration:

 <p align="center"><img src="./doc/theory11.png" width="70%"></p>

 In practice, most engineers use some kind of CAD software to avoid doing the geometry puzzle.
-There are two additional consequences that's not often talked about:
+In addition to the perimeter reduction, there are two additional consequences that's not often not talked about:

-* The addition of openings shifted the perimeter centroid (see nuance #5).
+* The addition of openings may shift the perimeter centroid.
-* The addition of opening shifted the principal axes orientation.
-The section above must be rotated 28 degrees to its principal geometry - where $I_{xy}=0$ - otherwise equilibrium will not hold. (see nuance #6).
+* The addition of opening may rotate the principal axes.
+For example, the section above on the right must be rotated 28 degrees to its principal orientation - where $I_{xy}=0$ - otherwise equilibrium will not hold.
+We will elaborate further in Nuance #6.

 **Nuance #4: Edge or Corner Conditions With Large Overhang**

-At edge or corner columns, the slab may cantilever out beyond the face of the column.
-According to ACI 318-19 22.6.4.1, the perimeter of the critical section shall be a minimum.
+At edge or corner columns, the slab may cantilever far beyond the face of the column.
+At what point can you consider it an interior condition?
+According to ACI 318-19 22.6.4.1, the perimeter of the critical section shall be minimized.
 We will interpret this to mean that the overhang cannot provide more perimeter than if the column were on the interior.
 If we do the math, the limit works out to be $c_2/2 +d$.
 Where $d$ is the average slab depth, and $c_2$ is the column dimension parallel to the slab edge.
+If the slab cantilevers longer than this limit, the edge condition becomes an interior condition.

 $$\mbox{max overhang} = c_2/2 + d$$